gzhawk/FTDI-EVE-xDEMO/README.md

+-1.
+Everything here is ONLY for learning EVE's purpose, I DO NOT have
+    any responsibility to any one or any organization, to their usage on any peices of my codes.
+I'll delete related parts, if any meterials have any license violate, just let me know.

 0. The whole project was made and tested under the Win7 platform so the compile, debug, program all Windows based.